Skip These Romances

 The Very Naughty List by Callie Rose

 Shallow and smutty.
 Hailey is a poor decision maker.
-"I have to attend this Christmas ball with my ex and his family to play nice to help my parents' business."
-At the party: "Let's have loud, public sex in this closet so everyone hears us."
+"I have to attend this Christmas ball with my ex and his parents to play nice to help my family’s business."
+At the party: "Let's have loud, public sex in this closet so my ex and his parents hear us."

 -